Luis4112/Todo-list/README.md

 # Todo-list
-To do list with HTML css and Javascript
+To do list with HTML css and Javascript.

+ A beginner Javascript project.